jonnew/ONIX/README.md

 __Maintainer__: [jonnew](https://github.com/jonnew)

-__Note__ This work is a second-order fork.
+__Note__: This work is a second-order fork.
 It was based on the following open source designs:

 1. [Intan's headstages](http://intantech.com/index.html): no license provided.